mayvinm/Selective-Hearing/README.md

 Currently working on:
 1. Defining core functionality of ASL learning app
 2. Connecting Database to Android Studio app
+3. Login system in Java for the app

 Finished:
 1. Sketching UI